 Ward name (abbreviated)/unit ID.
-Unique identifier for each hospital unit (abbreviated ward name); essential for linking between denominator and HAI/AMU data.
-If hospitals decide to leave their ward names as 1 to 50 (or whatever is the highest number), then they will need to keep a code list locally of those wards to allow translation to local ward names for feedback.
+Unique identifier for each hospital unit (abbreviated ward name); essential for linking between denominator and HCAI/AMU data.
+If hospitals decide to leave their ward names as a sequence of numbers from 1 to the maximum number of wards (for instance, 20 wards may be listed as 1 to 20), then they will need to keep a code list locally of those wards to allow translation to local ward names for feedback.